ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

                                                                must be set up before it becomes usable
 ============================= ================================ ==========================================

-For more information about signing, see the `certificate handling`_ document.
+For more information about signing, see the :ref:`certificate-handling` how-to tech note.

-.. _`certificate handling`: ../howtos/certificate-handling.rst